 You have just spotted the first telltale signs of peeling paint from your house’s wood siding.
 It won’t be long now until the dreaded house painting becomes a must-do.
-Unless, 2017 is the year you finally re-skin the house in vinyl siding.
+Unless this year is the year you finally re-skin the house in vinyl siding.

-Vinyl siding – actually polyvinyl chloride plastic resin that is heated and extruded into sheets – has only been around for about 50 years and was developed as a cheaper alternative to aluminum siding back in the 1950s.
-Its reputation for "cheap" was honestly earned as the plasticized siding was susceptible to cracking and sagging.
-Colors were limited and those colors faded.
-Even well-cared for vinyl siding looked like… vinyl siding.
+Vinyl siding – actually, polyvinyl chloride plastic resin that is heated and extruded into sheets – has only been around for about 50 years and was developed as a cheaper alternative to metal siding back in the 1950s.

 Vinyl’s reputation for “cheap” was honestly earned as plasticized siding was susceptible to cracking and sagging.
 Colors were limited and those colors faded.
 Even well-cared for vinyl siding looked like… well… vinyl siding.